divinepraises/divinepraises.github.io/README.md

   - "Polyeleos": 8,
   - "Vigil": 10,
   - "Vigil of Our Lady": 11
-  - "Vigil of Our Lord or Our Lady": 12
+  - "Vigil of Our Lord": 12
 - name: name of the saint
 - type: type of the saint.
 Used for deducing common troparia.
 If an empty string, no troparion will be used (useful for feasts of the Lord or for compline-only saints)

 It can also include fields:
 - troparia.
 If not provided, constructed from "type" and "name".
 - kontakia.
 If not provided, constructed from "type" and "name".
+- forefeast: a feast a forefeast of which we are celebrating.
+- postfeast: a feast a postfeast of which we are celebrating.
+- specialDismissal: a part of a dismissal for a feast of Our Lord.
+Should not be provided, unless required.
 - TheotokosDismissal: a part of a dismissal for a feast of Our Lady.
-Sould not be provided, unless required.
+Should not be provided, unless required.
 - saint: (so that we can include Blesseds).
 If not provided, a default value is used (Saint)
 - day name: a more elaborate name of the day (e.g. dedication of the church of st George).
 If not provided, constructed from "type" and "name"
 - fields for liturgy